 Coronavirus is a huge challenge for everyone in our community.
 People are understandably worried about their health, the health of their friends and loved ones, and how they will cope.
 So I want to reassure everyone that Hammersmith & Fulham Council has been doing everything we can to prepare for this and is on your side.

 We have adopted a people first approach which means we’re taking all the necessary actions and are providing all the necessary resources to help keep people safe and able to cope with this crisis.

 We’re working with the NHS, the government and partner agencies alongside the private and third sectors to build up our borough’s resilience.

-There are many people in our borough who are extremely vulnerable: from people needing daily home care, families in food poverty, to homeless people rough sleeping on our streets.
+There are many people in our borough who are at risk and in need of support: from people needing daily home care, families in food poverty, to homeless people rough sleeping on our streets.
 We have an extensive plan to help them.
-We will always do everything we can to support our most vulnerable residents.
+We will always do everything we can to support our residents who are most at risk.

 If you'd like to donate, the council has partnered with the charity UNITED in Hammersmith & Fulham.
 You can contribute to the UNITED in H&F Coronavirus Response Appeal.

 Here are some of the things we’re doing.
 Please check here for regular local updates.

 Focus on coronavirus

 - The appointment of a Director of COVID-19 Response to manage the engine room of our operation and coordinate how we work with all our partners and residents.
 We're building up our borough’s capacity and the capabilities needed to best respond to all the issues that will arise.

 - The establishment of a Borough Emergency Control Centre (BECC), to increase our ability to act effectively and with speed.